awcode/monday-php/README.md

 # Monday PHP
-A helper package for using the Monday.com API in PHP, including Laravel
+A helper package for using the Monday.com API in PHP, with optional Laravel facades.

 ## BETA Package
 Please note this package is currently in Beta.

 Full coverage of Monday API is not yet available, but key functionality is ready.
+Methods and functions may be subject to change.

 If you have requirments outside of the current scope either raise an issue or send a pull request